Oxycontin Laws in Michigan

-Signs and symptoms of oxycontin overdose include hives, difficulty breathing, swelling of the lips or face, seizure, convulsions, confusion/disorientation, lightheadedness, or severe drowsiness.
-If you are showing any of these symptoms, and have consumed oxycontin recently, contact your doctor immediately, or call the Poison Help Line at 1-800-222-1222.
+An Oxycontin overdose will result in symptoms including hives, swelling of the lips or face, seizure, difficultly breathing, convulsions, confusion/disorientation, lightheadedness, or severe drowsiness.
+If you or a loved one are showing any of these symptoms and have recently consumed Oxycontin, immediately contact 911, the paramedics, your doctor or call the Poison Help Line at 1-800-222-1222.

-It is important to know that recent research conducted by the American Society of Addiction Medicine reported that nearly 1 in 30 high school seniors have abused Oxycotin.
+If you have teenagers in your household, it is important that you keep track of your Oxycontin.
+A recent research study conducted by the American Society of Addiction Medicine has found that 1 in 30 high school seniors have abused Oxycontin.

 Oxycontin and Michigan Law